Chance to work with the campus radio station a deciding factor in becoming a Charger

-In the Bachelor of Science program, your studies will be similar to those in the B.A. program, but you’ll get a stronger grounding in the science and technology of recording through classes in calculus, physics, and electrical engineering.
+In the Bachelor of Science program, your studies will include elements of the B.A. program, but will provide more emphasis on science and technology through courses in calculus, physics, and electrical engineering.